Ballyhaunis: Demographics

 According to the 2016 census, Ballyhaunis had a population of 2,366.
 This had increased to 2,773 by the time of the 2022 census.

 As of the 2011 census, non-Irish nationals made up 42% of the population, which was much higher than the national average and the highest of any town in Ireland.
 Poles and Pakistanis made up the largest groups of immigrants.
 As of 2015, ethnic Irish people made up approximately 40% of the population.

 In terms of religion, the 2016 census indicated that Catholicism was the most common religion (with 1,410 of 2,366 indicating that they were Catholic).
 There are two Roman Catholic churches in the town.
 It also has one of the highest proportions of Muslims in Ireland, representing approximately 23% of the town's population as of the 2016 census.
 Ballyhaunis is home to Ireland's first purpose-built mosque, the first mosque in Ireland outside Dublin.

 Media

 MidWest Radio is based at Ballyhaunis, and is a local radio station for Counties Mayo, Galway, Roscommon, Sligo and Leitrim.
-Ballyhaunis also has a dedicated internet radio station, Midwest Irish Radio.

 Annagh Magazine is an annual publication that appears each December, containing material of local interest.
 It was established by Ballyhaunis Junior Chamber in 1977, and named after the local parish.
 The first edition was published at Christmas 1978.
 It includes articles about local events over the past year, as well as contributions covering Ballyhaunis history and culture.